 I thought I could learn a little Polish before my visit, but quickly realized that the Polish language is more difficult than walking on a balance beam blind-folded.
 So, I sat around the kitchen table hour after hour, using sign language, lots of smiles, and hoping that in some small way, his parents could get to know me, their new daughter-in-law, through some sort of miracle communication.

-But the most amazing dish that truly touched my heart was the Pierogi, all hand-made by my husband and his mother who used only fresh, local ingredients.
+But the most amazing dish that truly touched my heart was the Pierogi, all hand-made by my husband and his mother who used only fresh ingredients.
 My first Pierogi experience was on a snowy day (minus 4 degrees F outside), and we had been hiking through the thick woods outside of Jelena Gora in Poland.
 After building up a good appetite, we finally headed home, more to just defrost our feet and noses.
-As I opened the large thick wooden front door, a waft of rich potato, herbs, mushroom, and various seasonings filled my senses.
+As I opened the large thick wooden front door, a waft of rich potato, herbs, mushrooms, and various seasonings filled my senses.
 We dropped our backpacks and bolted straight for the kitchen.

-As my husband translated "comfort food" to his family, I realized this was not a good enough explanation for what we were experiencing.
+As my husband struggled to translate "comfort food" to his family, I realized this was not a good enough explanation for what we were experiencing.
 When I bit into the next round of Pierogi, filled with sauerkraut and mushroom, I realized that the food brought me more than just comfort.
 It allowed me to connect with my husband’s family during a time when words became such a barrier.
 Her Polish food reminded me of how you can show someone you care by offering them the most tasty, nourishing food you can make from mother earth.
 Her food expressed love.
 It was at this moment that I transcended my need to communicate to my new family, and just enjoyed our new form of sharing.

 When I looked up at my husband’s mother, I saw her watching us devour her incredible Pierogi.
 She smiled from ear to ear and I even noticed a glimmer in her eye.
 My husband’s mother and I had a new bond from that point on, even though to this day, we have never spoken more than a few words to each other.

 When we came home from that trip, all I could think about was how I could get more Pierogi at home in California.
 Try as we might, not only was it hard to find, but some of it didn’t taste even close to the homemade versions my husband’s mother made in Poland.
 Luckily, my husband had been making his family's Pierogi his whole life so he started to make them for me.
-And, as part of tradition, you have to share this good food with those you love.
+And, as part of tradition, you must share your good food with those you love.

 What was surprising was the reaction we got from family and friends when they too tried his Pierogi.
 “This is delicious!”
 “Where can I get more?”
 It was then that we decided to start a business making Pierogi for family and friends, and eventually to neighbors and more.
 From this point on, our focus has been simple.
 Our goal is not about just offering food for sale to the public, it is about offering an experience.
 Food should nourish your body and warm the heart.
 Each ingredient should be carefully selected and artfully combined, providing an array of flavor that dances on each taste bud.

-To mimic that experience we had in Poland, we work with only local farms for all our ingredients, and if we can get organic, we make sure to get not only the best, but the most fresh organic ingredients available.
+To mimic that experience we had in Poland, we work with only local farms for all our ingredients, and if we can get organic, we make sure to get not only the best, but the freshest, organic ingredients available.
 Of course, this was not easy.
 It involved almost a year of research, lots of phone calls, product tests, and personal visits to each farm or factory!

 We feel that the end result was worth it.